-Key to the diagnosis of AIH is positivity for circulating autoantibodies (23-25, 29) though autoantibodies can be present in other liver disorders and are not diagnostic in isolation.
-Their detection by indirect immunofluorescence on a rodent substrate not only assists in the diagnosis but also allows differentiation into the two forms of AIH.
-ANA and SMA characterise AIH-1; anti-LKM1 and anti-LC1 define AIH-2 (29, 41).
-The two autoantibody profiles can occur simultaneously, but not frequently.
+Key to the diagnosis of AIH is positivity for circulating autoantibodies (23-25,29), although autoantibodies can be present in other liver disorders and are not diagnostic in isolation.
+Their detection by indirect immunofluorescence on a rodent substrate not only assists in the diagnosis but also allows differentiation into the 2 forms of AIH: ANA and SMA characterize AIH-1; anti-LKM1 and anti-LC-1 define AIH-2 (29,41).
+The 2 autoantibody profiles can occur simultaneously, but not frequently.
 As interpretation of the immunofluorescence patterns can be difficult, guidelines have been provided by the IAIHG regarding methodology and interpretation of liver autoimmune serology (29).
-A major advantage of testing for autoantibodies by indirect immunofluorescence on a freshly prepared rodent substrate that includes kidney, liver and stomach, is that it allows the concurrent detection of several auto-reactivities relevant to AIH.
-These include ANA, SMA, anti-LKM1 and anti-LC1, as well as anti-mitochondrial antibody (AMA), the serological hallmark of primary biliary cholangitis (PBC), the presence of which weighs against the diagnosis of AIH (23-25, 29), though rare cases of AMA-positive AIH have been reported, including in children (42-45).
-Long term follow up of these AMA-positive patients into adult life is warranted, as adults with AMA-positive AIH have been shown to develop clinical, biochemical and histological features of PBC up to three decades after first presentation (46).
+A major advantage of testing for autoantibodies by indirect immunofluorescence on a freshly prepared rodent substrate that includes kidney, liver, and stomach is that it allows the concurrent detection of several autoreactivities relevant to AIH.
+These include ANA, SMA, anti-LKM1, and anti-LC-1, as well as anti-mitochondrial antibody (AMA), the serological hallmark of primary biliary cholangitis, the presence of which weighs against the diagnosis of AIH (23-25,29), although rare cases of AMA-positive AIH have been reported, including in children (42-45).
+Long-term follow-up of these AMA-positive patients into adult life is warranted, as adults with AMA-positive AIH have been shown to develop clinical, biochemical, and histological features of primary biliary cholangitis up to 3 decades after first presentation (46).

-Autoantibodies are considered positive when present at a dilution $\geq 1:40$ in adults, while in children, who are rarely positive for autoantibodies in health, positivity at a dilution $\geq 1:20$ for ANA and SMA or $\geq 1:10$ for anti-LKM1 is clinically significant (29).
-Both in adults and children autoantibodies may be present at a low titer or even be negative at disease onset, particularly during acute or fulminant presentations, to become detectable during follow up.
+Autoantibodies are considered positive when present at a dilution \geq 1:40 in adults, whereas in children, who are rarely positive for autoantibodies in health, positivity at a dilution \geq 1:20 for ANA and SMA or \geq 1:10 for anti-LKM1 is clinically significant (29).
+Both in adults and children, autoantibodies may be present at a low titer or even be negative at disease onset, particularly during acute or fulminant presentations, to become detectable during follow-up.

 ANA is detectable on all rodent tissues and in AIH usually has a homogeneous pattern.
-For a clearer definition of the pattern, HEp2 cells that have prominent nuclei are used, but these cells are not recommended for screening purposes, because of a high positivity rate in the normal population (29, 47, 48) and in the presence of infection, particularly in children (49).
+For a clearer definition of the pattern, HEp2 cells that have prominent nuclei are used, but these cells are not recommended for screening purposes because of a high positivity rate in the normal population (29,47,48) and in the presence of infection, particularly in children (49).

 There are no ANA molecular targets specific for AIH.
-Though ANA reactivities similar those found in lupus erythematosus (nuclear chromatin, histones, centromere, single/double stranded DNA, ribonucleoproteins) have been reported (50, 51), some 30% of AIH patients positive for

-ANA do not react with known nuclear targets (50).
-Immunofluorescence remains therefore the gold standard for ANA testing.
+Although ANA reactivities similar to those found in lupus erythematosus (nuclear chromatin, histones, centromere, single/doublestranded DNA, ribonucleoproteins) have been reported (50,51), approximately 30% of AIH patients positive for ANA do not react with known nuclear targets (50).
+Immunofluorescence remains therefore the criterion standard for ANA testing.

-The immunofluorescent staining of SMA is detected in the arterial walls of rodent kidney, liver and stomach.
-In the kidney, SMA can have three patterns: V (vessels), G (glomeruli) and T (tubules) (29).
-The V pattern is present in non-autoimmune inflammatory liver disease, in autoimmune diseases not affecting the liver and in viral infections, but the VG and VGT patterns are indicative of AIH.
-The VGT pattern corresponds to the 'F actin' or microfilament (MF) pattern observed using cultured fibroblasts as substrate.
+The immunofluorescent staining of SMA is detected in the arterial walls of rodent kidney, liver, and stomach.
+In the kidney, SMA can have 3 patterns: V (vessels), G (glomeruli), and T (tubules) (29).
+The V pattern is present in nonautoimmune inflammatory liver disease, in autoimmune diseases not affecting the liver and in viral infections, but the VG and VGT patterns are indicative of AIH.
+The VGT pattern corresponds to the "F actin" or microfilament pattern observed using cultured fibroblasts as substrate.
 The molecular target of the microfilament reactivity remains to be identified.
-Though anti-actin reactivity is strongly associated with AIH, some 20% of AIH-1 patients do not possess anti-actin antibodies (29).
+Although anti-actin reactivity is strongly associated with AIH, approximately 20% of AIH-1 patients do not possess anti-actin antibodies (29).